Letruska: 2020: four-year-old season

 Letruska began her four-year-old campaign on April 16, 2020, at Oaklawn Park with a front-running win in an allowance race at odds of 3–1.
 In her next start on April 30, she set a brisk pace while being pressed by Blamed, who took over the lead as they turned into the stretch.
 Letruska held on for third, beaten by four lengths.

 Letruska returned to Gulfstream Park for the Added Elegance Stakes on June 27.
 She got off to an early lead and opened up on the field after running the first half mile in a fast :44.96.
 She was never challenged and won by 2 1/2 lengths.

 On August 8, Letruska shipped to Saratoga for her first start at the Grade I level in the Ballerina Stakes, run at a sprint distance of seven furlongs.
-Letruska was the fourth betting choice at odds of 5–1 in a field of seven that included multiple stakes winners Bellafina, Serengeti Empress and Come Dancing.
-Letruska tracked the fast early pace set by Serengeti Empress but tired to finish fifth.
+She was the fourth betting choice at odds of 5–1 in a field of seven that included multiple stakes winners Bellafina, Serengeti Empress, and Come Dancing.
+Letruska tracked the fast early pace set by Serengeti Empress and tired to finish fifth.

 On August 30, Letruska entered the Shuvee Stakes over a distance of 1 1/8 miles.
 She went to the early lead and set a brisk opening pace of :46.20 for the half-mile, then held off the closing drive of Royal Flag to win by a length.
-"She's a filly that needs speed and distance", said Gutierrez.
+"She's a filly that needs speed and distance," said Gutierrez.
 "This is obvious in her races here and in Mexico.
 In Mexico, she doesn't have the big competition, but she made very good times.
 I think this is the kind of race she can run.
 I don't know how many fillies can go with her in :46."

 Letruska then traveled to Belmont Park for the Beldame Stakes on October 4.
 She broke poorly but then opened up a large lead on the far turn after running the opening half mile in :45.52.
-She tired though turning into the stretch and finished a well beaten fourth.
+She tired turning into the stretch and finished a well-beaten fourth.

 Letruska finished the year in the Rampart Stakes at Gulfstream Park on December 12.
 She went to the early lead, challenged by Bajan Girl for the first three-quarters of a mile.
-In the stretch, she steadily opened up her lead to win by 6 3/4 lengths.
-"I had a big question mark about today, because after her last race in New York, I decided to remove the blinkers", said Gutierrez.
+In the stretch, she steadily increased her lead to win by 6 3/4 lengths.
+"I had a big question mark about today, because after her last race in New York, I decided to remove the blinkers," said Gutierrez.
 "I came to the conclusion that all the time she runs she never saw the other horses.
 It's important how she responds when she feels the competition near her."